Wednesday, December 9, 2020

 Art: 6-9/10 Colin Wilson is best in show here, especially when he's dealing with Justice Dept and the trio of grizzled Dredd, anguished Volt and narrow-eyed Jura Edgar.
 He also delivers the best action beats in the Megazine’s telling of the final showdown versus the robots, I think.
 Otherwise, Charlie Adlard is dependable and gives great atmosphere, Cam Kennedy provides a stupendous Orlok but horrendous Anderson, and McMahon simply sticks out too much with his idiosyncratic style.

 Legacy: As you'd expect from an epic that brings together many plot threads, this one's brimming with legacy.
 For starters, there's the end of yet another Chief Judge, with a neat little epilogue about the final fate of Hadrian Volt.
 But also DeMarco effectively gets a send off, she'll be seen again but not written by John Wagner and rarely in a Judge Dredd story.
-Jura Edgar has been taken down more than a peg or two.
+Jura Edgar is taken down more than a peg or two.
 Justice Dept is once again understaffed, this time with the added problem of an excess of one-handed judges and a lack of reliable weapons.
 And then there's East Meg 1, which isn't quite as dead as previously thought, and may just have one or two last gasps of revenge yet to come...

 Judges DeMarco and Roffman, keeping things fun in times of trial.